Using Mozilla Firefox Portable Edition on your USB thumb drive

 - Other Plugins - Other plugin directions are coming soon…

-No Portable Java - Sun’s Java VM needs to be installed on the computer you are working on as it makes a slew of registry entries, etc. There is no way to make it portable at present, so you will only be able to use Java-enabled sites on machines that have the Sun Java VM installed on the computer you are working on.
+No Portable Java – Sun’s Java VM needs to be installed on the computer you are working on as it makes a slew of registry entries, etc. However, there is no way to make it portable at present, so you will only be able to use Java-enabled sites on machines that have the Sun Java VM installed on the computer you are working on.

 Enjoy!